Student Experience

 • Yearbook Club

 The Yearbook Club is responsible for the design, composition, editing, and publication of the Loyola yearbook.
 For over 160 years, the Loyola yearbook has been documenting the Dons of Loyola Blakefield and chronicling the changes that have occurred within Loyola’s community.
-Students meet twice a week to design layouts, compose copy, select photographs and edit proofs.
+Students meet twice a week to design layouts, compose copy, select photographs, and edit proofs.
 They work diligently to capture the most important parts of everyday life here at Loyola and create an historical document revealing what makes Loyola such a special place each year.
-This club is open to all students.
+This club is open to all students and meets every Wednesday from 3:15-4:15 in Wheeler 104.

 Middle School Only